 - Equipment serial numbers, model numbers, battery details – whatever you might need for replacements.

-- Medical Alert System or
+- Medical Alert System or monitoring system

 - Supplies for service animals, if applicable.

 Rescue Alert Systems

 Part of the role of caregiving is preparing for emergencies while hoping that you never experience one Many wonder if they would respond bravely or if they would freeze.
 Almost everyone has a fear of being the decision-making in an emergency and having everyone look to them for direction.
 That’s especially true when they don’t have a clue what to do!
 That’s one reason why having a plan is so important.
 If the time comes that everyone is looking to you to find out what to do, you want to be able to have something to say.